siraben/website/_posts/2020-02-20-free-monads.md

 inference failure, because Haskell could not infer the instance at the call-site (this is a problem effect libraries attempt to address).

+We can also show that the order in which effects are handled makes a difference.
+For instance, in the first line below we handle the exception first then the state after (so the state persists even though an exception is thrown), and in the second line the state is handled first followed by the exception, which means the state is discarded when the exception is thrown.

 ```
 λ> ticke 1 & efRunExcString & efRunCalc (Mem 0) & efRun
 (Left "too big",Mem 5)
+λ> ticke 1 & efRunCalc (Mem 0) & efRunExcString & efRun
+Left "too big"
 ```

 For our final example, we generalize the state to an arbitrary type